©1978

 mans spirit.
 They brought strength of purpose to morality.

 They knew an effeminate attitude was no solution.
-Nor did they advocate

 self-defeating extremes.
 The Puritans knew it wiser to purify